zalando/postgres-operator/README.md

 * Support for custom TLS certificates
 * UI to create and edit Postgres cluster manifests
 * Works well on Amazon AWS, Google Cloud, OpenShift and locally on Kind
-* Base support for AWS EBS gp3 migration (iops, throughput pending)
+* Support for AWS EBS gp3 migration

 ### PostgreSQL features